TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design Template.md

 - The document should be written in the third person.
 - An introduction section should be included.
 - The latest fully formulated problem must be clearly articulated using explicit "shall" statements.
+- A comparative analysis of potential solutions must be performed
 - The document must present a comprehensive, well-specified high-level solution.
-- The solution must contain a system block diagram.
+- The solution must contain a hardware block diagram.
+- The solution must contain an operational flowchart.
 - For every atomic subsystem, a detailed functional description, inputs, outputs, and specifications must be provided.
 - The document should include an acknowledgment of ethical, professional, and standards considerations, explaining the specific constraints imposed.
 - The solution must include a refined estimate of the resources needed, including: costs, allocation of responsibilities for each subsystem, and a Gantt chart.